-And when it comes to separately managed accounts, the amount of customization and attention demanded by each client could stretch resources thin.
+And when it comes to Separately Managed Accounts (SMAs), the amount of customization and attention demanded by each client could stretch resources thin.

 Routine, mundane tasks can be automated or outsourced.
-New technology can be implemented to improve processes, and tasks can be better performed with turnkey platforms for investment managers.
+New technology can be implemented to improve processes, and tasks can be better performed with turnkey platforms for investment managers, like TAMP1.

 Revenue and profits are not the same, and it doesn’t take an accounting or finance expert to say that.

 But remember that a rise in AUM doesn’t always correlate to a rise in profits, unless inefficiencies are addressed and resolved.

 Just as the total assets under management is not a guaranteed indicator of higher profits and margins, so does AUM not reflect the quality of service a client receives… not as a rule, at least.

 AUM can be a reflection of quality service, as clients trust the firm in managing their assets and as seen through testimonials.

 However, a large AUM firm with a large client base doesn’t always mean the client experience is better.